metalmandalore/cloud-goat_walkthrough/README.md

 This requires a free tier Amazon AWS account.
 RhinoLabs states that this training may cost $1-3 per day.
 While I cannot guarantee this to be free, I have yet to accrue any costs while using CloudGoat.

+Create an aws profile to use for cloudgoat, this example uses the profile **goat**.
 To install CloudGoat, several steps are required as pre-requisites.
 Installation for Windows systems is not included at this time, but detailed installation steps will be included for both Linux and OSX.
 Leave me feedback requesting this, and I'll get it working on Windows for you.